 My circuits are jammed.
 I don’t know what to do.
 I ask her doctor if maybe she’s had a stroke.
 I mean, she’s always been feisty.
 But Miss Thing threw her shoe at me yesterday!
 What in the Naomi Campbell is going on?
 Dr. Nang shakes his head.
 “I see this type of thing with many patients, Ms. Warner.
 Your grandmother is angry.
 She misses her friends, being in her own home and living her life.
 How long was she and her boyfriend together?
 Over ten years?
 And now he’s gone.
 No funeral.
 No goodbye.”
 He shakes his head again.
-“She’s depressed and she’s angry.
+“She’s depressed and she’s pissed off.
 Who wouldn’t be?”

 I pull my mask up over my nose and mouth and tell her to do the same as the man, on a cane and assisted by a teenage boy, walks slowly to our table.
 His brown eyes are twinkling above his standard-issue surgical mask.
 I can almost see his smile behind it.
 “Aren’t you Sylvia Warner from CityMeals on Wheels?
 We volunteered at the same facility about ten years ago.
 I’m Simon,” he says before lowering the mask to his chin.
 “Simon Baladashi.”

 Sylvia smiles.
 She remembers him right away.
 “How have you been, Mr. B,” she says.
-He sits down at the table next to ours and in-between bites from a super deluxe Z Grill sammie, he tells us all about his son and daughter-in-law, two bigtime cosmetic surgeons, and how he, a widower, moved in with them last year after a stroke.
+He sits down at the table closest to ours and in-between bites from a super deluxe Z Grill sammie, he tells us all about his son and daughter-in-law, two bigtime cosmetic surgeons, and how he, a widower, moved in with them last year after a stroke.
 He leans towards Sylvia and admits, in a loud whisper, that he doesn’t care for the arrangement.
 She cocks her head and gives me the side eye.

 “Go on and say it,” I tell her before excusing myself.
 “You don’t like living with me either.”

 It’s been a pretty good day.
-That evening, after lights-out for Sylvia, I open a bottle of pinot grigio and get ready to videochat with Belle, Desi and Lourdis.
+That evening, after lights-out for Sylvia, I open a bottle of pinot grigio and get ready to zoom with Belle, Desi and Lourdis.
 It’s been three months since our last Thursday night at the Peninsula’s rooftop bar—our spot—and I miss my sisters like crazy.
 Poor Belle is literally trapped out in Queens with her foul-to-the-core mother.
 Look.
 She’s smoking again.
 Desi is sequestered downtown with Truman, doing that monogamy thing whether he likes it or not, and Lourdis, in the Village, is rolling solo.
 She put her last squeeze out soon after I let go of mine.
-Such a copycat.
+She’s such a copycat.

-When they ask about Sylvia I tell them how much she hates my lavender scented candles, how everything I watch on television is trash and how she complains every morning about the motor on my Thermador refrigerator keeping her awake all night.
+When they ask about Sylvia I tell them how much she hates my lavender scented candles, insists that everything I watch on television is trash and complains every morning about the motor on my Thermador refrigerator keeping her awake all night.
 In the meantime, I can hear her snoring like Godzilla through the walls.
 “Her doctor says she’s mad at the world,” I tell them.
 “But today she ran into an old friend and that seemed to cheer her up.”
 I give them the 4-1-1 on the widower, Mr. Baladashi.